Best BBQ Fire lighter – Electric Starters, Charcoal Chimneys, looftlighter and more

 This isn’t something I have a lot of experience in.
 As a boy scout I did this, but as a grown man I’ve never seen the need to make a firestarter.
 One reason being firestarters are cheap, probably cheaper than making your own once you have purchased all the stuff needed.
 But mainly because the time and effort it takes.
 I’m sure I can find something more useful to be getting on with.
 Of course you might have kids and want to do it as a little project together.
 If this is the case here a couple of good articles on making your own firestarters.
 One article from instructables.com and the other from preparednessmama.com

 I’ll make a bold prediction here.
 Every single one of you reading this will know water puts out fires 🙂 Even if you’ve been living under a rock you’ll know this simple fact.
 But you don’t want to just pour a huge bucketful of water over the coals.
 For starters, this will likely result in a plume of steam scolding the skin up your arms.
 Or boiling water gushing out from one of the gaps in the grill, having anyone in sandals that are standing nearby dancing in agony.

 One method of using water to extinguish you BBQ is to lightly spray water on the coals.
 This will still result in stream rising, but far less of it, and with a spray you will be able to keep your hands and arms at a safer distance.

 You can also use the more labor intensive method of submerging the charcoal in water.
 For this you’ll need a metal bucket and some tongs (or a small charcoal shovel).
 Simply grab a piece of coal with the tongs and dunk it in the bucket filled with water.

 The last method (other than just leaving the coals to die out by themselves) is to use the information I gave earlier in this article.
 Fire needs oxygen to survive.
-So if you have a BBQ with a lid, just close the lid and all the vents and the coals with suffocate.
+So if you have a BBQ with a lid, just close the lid and all the vents and the coals will suffocate.